 5/1/23 update: I’m now using Claude to expand my first pass rough draft and using Claude and ChatGPT in editing/revising.

 Marketing text, research only.
 2/1/23 update: I’ve started to use ChatGPT for editing/rewriting a bit.
 4/3/23 update: I’ve started using ChatGPT much more in generating a rough draft now that GPT4 is much better.

 5/1/2023 update: I just use it for marketing, research, and editing.

 Do you write faster with AI?
 I read that you use AI to write fast.

 I read that, too.
 Unfortunately, no. It still takes me seven weeks to write a book.
 I did not get any speed gain out of AI use because I still pretty much write the book.
 I just incorporate different aids to keep me moving or vary phrasings/ways to say things, Sudowrite being the predominant one.

 3/11/23 update: As of March 2023, I’ve moved from producing three chapters per week to 5-6 chapters per week, roughly double the number of chapters I would produce weekly.
 It took me almost two years to move into this phase, and I primarily credit ChatGPT and a particularly awesome editing prompt I have for allowing me to cut my self-editing time drastically.
 Since it’s early in the hyped-up productivity phase, I’m not sure whether it will be sustainable.

-5/1/23 update: Now I primarily credit Claude.
+5/1/23 update: Now I primarily credit Claude, and I maxed out at 4 chapters a week, one more than I used to without it.
 But everything else still goes.

 Do you work for Sudowrite?
 Do you teach people to use AI?